jbrockopp/docs/content/administration/ui/_index.md

 ## Installation

-This section provides an example on installing the UI with a subset of possible configuration options.
+This section provides an example of installing the UI with a subset of possible configuration options.

 ### Step 1: Download the Image